About Kadampa Buddhism

 Through the activities and dedication of the renowned Buddhist Master, Venerable Geshe Kelsang Gyatso, Kadampa Buddhism in particular has spread all around the world.
 Geshe Kelsang has worked tirelessly by giving extensive teachings, writing many authentic books on Kadampa Buddhism, establishing the International Temples Project and founding the New Kadampa Tradition, International Kadampa Buddhist Union.

 Venerable Geshe Kelsang Gyatso Rinpoche founded the New Kadampa Tradition in England in 1991.
-Since coming to the West in 1977, he has transmitted all the essential teachings and practices of modern Kadampa Buddhism and provided training and support for hundreds of modern teachers to carry this living lineage into future generations.
+Beginning in 1977 when he first came to the west, he transmitted all the essential teachings and practices of modern Kadampa Buddhism.
+He also provided training and support for hundreds of modern teachers to carry this living lineage into future generations.

-Though he has now formally retired as Spiritual Director, he continues to work tirelessly to spread the precious teachings of Kadampa Buddhism throughout the world with the intention that each and every living being will eventually experience the supreme permanent mental peace of enlightenment.
+He formally retired as Spiritual Director in 2009, but continued working tirelessly to spread the precious teachings of Kadampa Buddhism throughout the world with the intention that each and every living being will eventually experience the supreme permanent mental peace of enlightenment.

-He has written 24 books, founded over a thousand meditation centers, established modern Kadampa study programs adaptable to different countries, trained thousands of qualified teachers, established a flourishing ordained community, and created the Temples for World Peace project to build a Kadampa Buddhist temple in every major city in the world.
+During his lifetime, he wrote 24 books, founded over 1200 meditation centers, established modern Kadampa study programs adaptable to different countries, trained thousands of qualified teachers, established a flourishing ordained community, and created the Temples for World Peace project to build a Kadampa Buddhist temple in every major city in the world.

-Venerable Geshe-la was the General Spiritual Director of the New Kadampa Tradition from the time of its inception until he retired in 2009.
-Now Geshe-la works in the background, continuing to help flourish Buddha’s teachings throughout the world.
-In terms of the day-to-day running of the organization, this is now managed by Gen-la Kelsang Dekyong and Gen-la Jampa, along with the assistance of National Spiritual Directors across the world.
+Venerable Geshe-la was the General Spiritual Director of the New Kadampa Tradition from its inception until he retired in 2009.
+He passed away in 2022.
+Leading the NKT now are Gen-la Kelsang Dekyong, General Spiritual Director, and Gen-la Kelsang Jampa, Deputy Spiritual Director, along with the assistance of National Spiritual Directors in many countries throughout the world.

 Learn more about Geshe Kelsang Gyatso on Kadampa.org.